-Under the terms of his employment agreement, we generally would have "cause" to terminate the employment of Mr. Robinson in any of the following circumstances: (1) substantial and continual refusal to perform his duties with the Company, (2) engaging in willful malfeasance that has a material adverse effect on the Company and (3) conviction of a felony or entered a plea of nolo contendere to a felony charge.
+Under the terms of his employment agreement, we generally would have "cause" to terminate the employment of Messrs.
+Levin or Robinson in any of the following circumstances: (1) repeated and continual refusal to perform his duties with the Company, (2) engaging in willful malfeasance that has a material adverse effect on the Company, (3) breach of his covenants in his employment agreement and (4) conviction of a felony or entered a plea of nolo contendere to a felony charge.
 We are required to notify Mr. Robinson after any event that constitutes "cause" before terminating his employment, and in general he has no less than 20 days after receiving notice to cure the event.